 This medicine is available as a chewable tablet or as an oral suspension.

-The dose of this medicine will be decided by your doctor depending on your condition.
+The dose of this medicine will be decided by your doctor depending on the type of your condition.

-You may stop taking this medicine when you have no more stomach problems or constipation.
+You may stop taking this medicine when you are no longer constipated or do not have stomach problems anymore.

 Take the missed dose as soon as you remember.
 If it is almost time for your next dose, skip the missed dose and return to your normal dosing schedule.